 NOTE

-The stability of C4D shaders inside the Layered Material cannot be guaranteed, so be advised that using them may cause quality loss, low performance, and/or crashes.
+Do not use C4D shaders inside the Layered Material.
 Use OSL textures and/or combinations of Octane nodes to achieve similar effects.

 Layered Material Example